Home / Country Programmes / Myanmar

 August 2023 – July 2024

-The project, funded by Johnson & Johnson Foundation Scotland, will pilot a training programme in collaboration with three technical partners, the Royal College of Obstetricians and Gynecologists (RCOG), the World Federation of Societies of Anesthesiologists (WFSA) and Lifebox, to provide multi-professional team-based training and basic emergency obstetric and newborn care (BEmONC) training at health facilities in Myanmar.
+The project, funded by Johnson & Johnson Foundation Scotland, is a training programme in collaboration with the World Federation of Societies of Anesthesiologists (WFSA) and NHS obstetrician volunteers from Cambridge University Hospitals Foundation Trust, to provide multi-professional team-based training and basic emergency obstetric and newborn care (BEmONC) training at health facilities in Myanmar.

 The vision of this project is that health facilities in Myanmar become safer places for mothers to undergo emergency procedures related to delivery, and that mortality and morbidity arising from these procedures are minimised.